KempnerInstitute/tatm/docs/text_dataset.md

 This will submit a slurm job creating the Ray cluster.
 The `tokenize` command will utilize the Ray cluster to tokenize the dataset located at `/n/holylfs06/LABS/kempner_shared/Everyone/testbed/text/redpajama-v1:arxiv` and output the tokenized data to the directory `tokenized_redpj_arxiv` in the current working directory.
 This will also create a metadata file associated with the tokenized data that can be used to load the tokenized data into a PyTorch model for training.
 The metadata file, `metadata.json`,will be located in the output directory.
 It will also include information about the tokenizer, including the tokenizer's vocabulary and configuration, as well as the version of Huggingface `tokenizers` and `tatm` used to tokenize the data.

+By default the `tokenize` command uses the `t5-base` tokenizer from Huggingface.
+You can specify a different tokenizer to use with the `--tokenizer` flag.
+You can either pass the name of a tokenizer available from HuggingFace or pass the path to a huggingface compatible tokenizer json file.

 ## Loading Tokenized Data with `tatm` for use with PyTorch

 Once you have tokenized your data, you can load it into a PyTorch dataset using the `tatm` library.
 The `tatm` library